Strengthen and Grow Child Care Grants

 - For those providers not eligible for SGCC, DEC will be extending CCRG funding for an additional six-months at 30% of initial CCRG funding in order to provide a more stable offramp of stabilization funds.

-Strengthen and Grow Child Care Grant applications are now open!
-The program will start in February 2022 and run through January 2023.
-Programs who submit applications and are deemed eligible will receive funding beginning in February 2022 for the first quarter (February 2022 – April 2022).
-Programs must opt-in each quarter, similar to the Child Care Restoration Grant (CCRG).
+The program will start in February 2022 and run through January 2023 and has been extended to June of 2023.
+Round 1 and 2 applications have closed, but programs may apply and submit a budget request for round 3 funding.
+Programs who submit applications and are deemed eligible will receive round 3 funding beginning in August 2022 for the third quarter (August 2022 – October 2022).
+Programs must submit a budget request.

 Quarters will run as follows: